 - It is thought that the condition causes the formation of immune complexes that are deposited in the glomerular basement membrane, leading to activation of the complement cascade and an influx of active inflammatory cells.

-- Renal impairment may be detected by routine U&E testing in SLE patients, or by the detection of proteinuria which can often be severe enough to cause nephrotic syndrome.
+- Renal impairment may be detected by routine renal function and electrolyte testing in SLE patients, or by the detection of proteinuria which can often be severe enough to cause nephrotic syndrome.

 - Haematuria may be detected by urinalysis, or microscopy which may also detect glomerular casts.